 At St. Michael's Community Academy we aim to prepare our pupils for a rapidly changing world that is increasingly transformed by technology.
 We understand that computers and the internet will play a huge part in our pupils' future education, employment and daily lives.
 Our priority is to ensure that children who come to our school are equipped to use technology effectively and safely in order to become outstanding digital citizens.

 We aim, therefore, to encourage pupils to develop the skills to adapt to new technology, and to give them confidence to use their knowledge of computing and IT to further their learning and assist them in everyday life.
-Building on this knowledge and understanding, pupils are equipped to create programs, systems and a range of content.
+Building on this knowledge and understanding, pupils access the Teach Computing scheme of learning in weekly sessions to ensure that they are equipped to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 Not only do pupils use technology to access the broader curriculum as consumers and creators but pupils also take part in a constantly evolving and exciting computing curriculum the aims of which are outlined below.